 Covers the basic issues involved in situating diverse languages within diverse cultures and societies, placing the study of genres or ways of speaking in socio-cultural contexts of use, attending to the way people's ideas about what language is and what it is for shape the ways they speak.
+Prerequisite: 3.0 university credits.
 Excludes ANTH 2310Y.